-- A Disc Type Indicators: The CD, DVD or DVD Audio indicator will illuminate to show the type of disc currently being played. - Playback-Mode Indicators: These indicators light to show the current playback mode: - Lights when a disc is playing in the normal mode - ▶► Lights when the disc is in the Fast Search Forward mode.
-The on-screen banner display indicates the selected speed (2x, 8x, 16x, 100x). - II Lights when the disc is paused. - ◄ Lights when the disc is in the Fast Search Reverse mode.
+- A Disc Type Indicators: The CD or DVD indicator will illuminate to show the type of disc currently being played. - Playback-Mode Indicators: These indicators light to show the current playback mode: - Lights when a disc is playing in the normal - ► Lights when the disc is in the Fast Search Forward mode.
+The on-screen banner display indicates the selected speed (2x, 8x, 16x, 100x). - II Lights when the disc is paused. - ← Lights when the disc is in the Fast Search Reverse mode.
 The on-screen banner display indicates the selected speed (2x, 8x, 16x, 100x). - Progressive Scan Indicator: This indicator lights when the unit sends out a progressive scan signal. - Parental Lock Indicator: This indicator lights when the parental-lock system is engaged in order to prevent anyone from changing the rating level without a code.

 - ☐ Time Indicators: These positions in the indicator will show the running time of a DVD in play.
-When a CD is playing, these indicators will show the current track time, time remaining in the current track, or the total remaining time on the disc. - NOTE: The Indicators NOE will also display text messages about the DVD's status, including Reading when a disc is loading, STANDBY when the unit is turned off, and - ${\tt DiscError}$ when a disc not compatible with the DVD is put into the play position. - Video Format Indicators: These indicators will represent the video format currently playing. - Source Indicators: These indicators will light to show which source is currently selected. - Repeat Indicators: These indicators light when any of the Repeat functions are in use.
+When a CD is playing, these indicators will show the current track time, time remaining in the current track, or the total remaining time on the disc. - NOTE: The Indicators NOE will also display text messages about the DVD's status, including Reading when a disc is loading, STANDBY when the unit is turned off, and DiscError when a disc not compatible - Video Format Indicators: These indicators will represent the video format currently playing.